As this course is designed to be accessible to people new to mountaineering, we cover all of the basic climbing and alpine skills, including:

 We descend for 15 minutes to the glacier and move down to where it forms some remarkable towers of ice, steep serac walls and giant crevasses.
 This is an exceptional venue for learning ice climbing skills.
 Here we learn how to set up anchors and belays on ice and work on climbing skills for all angles of ice up to the vertical.
 Later in the day we cover the theory of crevasse rescue, from self-rescue techniques to assisted hoists and the setting up of pulley systems.
 We spent another night at the Moiry hut.

 An hour's walk brings us to a col below the N ridge of the Pigne de la Le, a friendly peak which is perfect for using all the alpine ropework skills covered duing the course.
 The summit is a great viewpoint for mighty Zermatt peaks like the Zinalrothorn and the Obergabelhorn.
 During our descent of the glacier we cover snowcraft skills and set up an authentic crevasse rescue, allowing you the opportunity to act as both rescuer and victim.
-We continue down via the hut and return back to The Grand Chalet in Leysin for dinner.
+We continue down via the hut and return back to the hotel in Leysin for dinner.